 Where else but Old Town Dubrovnik, Croatia.
 Anyone who has been to Old Town Dubrovnik knows why this lovely walled town is the perfect setting for “Kings Landing”, the capital city of the “Seven Kingdoms” in the popular Game of Thrones TV series.
-Anyone who has not been to Old Town Dubrovnik, will recognize immediately on arrival, why Old Town Dubrovnik is the perfect setting to “bring to life”, the magical stronghold of the Lannister Family.
+Anyone who has not been to Old Town Dubrovnik in Croatia, will recognize immediately on arrival, why Old Town Dubrovnik is the perfect setting to “bring to life”, the magical stronghold of the Lannister Family.
 Visiting by crewed yacht charter is the perfect way to see Old Town from both land and sea; just as viewers see “King’s Landing”, from both land and sea.

 The Old Town of Dubrovnik was founded in the 7th Century by refugees from Epidaurus in Greece and today is a UNESCO World Heritage Site, brimming with historical significance.
 Situated against the Adriatic Sea, with fortress walls rising straight out of the beautiful blue waters, Old Town was a fortress for centuries, protecting those that lived inside the towering walls from invaders, pirates, and any sort of danger that lurked outside.
 The surrounding fortress walls of Old Town, the many buildings, walking streets, and even the gates of Old Town, all built out of local limestone, were used as filming locations.
 Plus, Lovrijenac Fortress, Bokar Fortress and Lokrum Island all just outside of the walled Old Town Fortress were used as filming locations.